Skip to content

 CLI Reference

 The CLI is the primary distribution channel for LogStrip.
-It is published to npm as logstrip and exposes two binaries:
+It is published to npm as logstrip and exposes one binary:

 Binary Purpose

-Both binaries point at the same compiled entry: dist/cli/index.js.
+The binary points at the compiled entry: dist/cli/index.js.

 Synopsis